Christian Bayemi

 Christian Emmanuel Nguidjol Bayemi (born 25 December 1998) is a Cameroonian professional footballer who plays as a winger for Slovak First League club KFC Komárno.

 Bayemi is also a former Cameroon youth international, being a part of the Cameroon U-17 squad for the 2015 African U-17 Championship.
 In 2024, Bayemi won the 2.
 Liga with Komárno.

+Altogether, Bayemi has played over 165 games for Komárno in all competitions, scoring 39 times and assisting 25 goals.

 Club career

-Eding Sport FC
+Eding Sport

 Bayemi is a product of the Eding Sport academy, and was considered a talented winger.
-On 9 March 2018 he won goal of the month, aged only 19.
+On 9 March 2018, he was voted as the best player of the month, scoring five goals in five games at the age of only 19.

-On 19 July 2019, he signed a contract with the then Slovak 2nd division side KFC Komárno.

 KFC Komarno

-On 20 July 2019, Bayemi made his debut for Komárno in a 1–0 win over FK Železiarne Podbrezová.
-On 3 September 2024, he scored the winning goal in a 4–3 win over MŠK Žilina B. In the same season, Komárno would celebrate winning the 2.
-Liga after catching up to Tatran Presov, who went on a bad run of results near the end of the season.
+On 19 July 2019, he signed a contract with the then Slovak 2.
+Liga side KFC Komárno.
+On 20 July 2019, Bayemi made his debut for Komárno in a 1–0 win over Podbrezová.
+On 3 September 2024, he scored the winning goal in a 4–3 win against MŠK Žilina B. In the same season, Komárno would celebrate winning the 2.
+Liga after catching up to title favorites Tatran Presov, who went on a bad run of results near the end of the season.

 2024–25 season

-Bayemi scored his first top flight division goal against FC Spartak Trnava to increase the score to 2–1 in Komarno’s favour, however they ended up losing the game 3–2.
+Bayemi scored his first top flight division goal against Spartak Trnava to increase the score to 2–1 in Komarno’s favour, however they ended up losing the game 3–2.
 He scored a penalty in a 1–0 win over Ružomberok, securing a win and avoiding relegation.
 In his first top flight season with the club, Bayemi scored 3 goals and provided 3 assists in 29 games.